hubbleui/framework/src/docs/04_images/02_slider.md

 ### Dynamic JavaScript Instantiation

 For dynamically generated content, Sliders can be instantiated via JavaScript to generate dynamic content on the fly with Hubble's `Component.Create` method either via the `Hubble.Dom` or the `Slider` Component directly.

-The `slides` value can be either an array or `HTML` strings or an Array/NodeList.
+The `slides` value can be either an array or `HTML` strings or an Array/NodeList of `HTMLElements`.

 ```JavaScript
 let options =